MohitBhimrajka/project-agora/README.md

 This framework is a living project with exciting enhancements planned for the future.
 We welcome community input and contributions!

 ### Long-term Aspirations
-- [ ] **GitHub Integration Hub**: Comprehensive GitHub integration for automated code reviews, issue management, and CI/CD pipeline orchestration
+- [ ] **GitHub Tool Integration**: Comprehensive GitHub integration for automated code reviews, issue management, and CI/CD pipeline orchestration.
-- [ ] **Federated Agent Networks**: Support for distributed agent teams across multiple organizations or cloud environments
+- [ ] **Federated Agent Topologies**: Support for distributed agent systems across multiple cloud environments.
-- [ ] **Industry-Specific Templates**: Pre-configured agent teams for specific domains (healthcare, finance, legal, etc.)
+- [ ] **Industry-Specific Implementations**: Pre-configured agent hierarchies for specific domains (healthcare, finance, legal, etc.).

 ### Community Contributions Welcome
 We're particularly interested in contributions that:
-- Add new specialized agents for different domains
+- Add new specialized sub-agents for different domains.
-- Improve the reliability and robustness of existing tools
+- Improve the reliability and robustness of existing custom tools.
-- Enhance the developer experience with better debugging and monitoring
+- Enhance the developer experience with better debugging and monitoring.
-- Expand integration capabilities with popular enterprise tools
+- Expand integration capabilities with popular enterprise tools.

 See our [Contributing Guide](CONTRIBUTING.md) for details on how to get involved!

 ## Disclaimer

 This project was developed for the Google ADK Hackathon.
-It is provided for illustrative purposes and is not intended for production use without further testing and hardening.
+It is provided as a reference implementation and is not intended for production use without further testing and hardening.